tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 things?
 As it turns out you are not.
 At least not at once.

 {{< imgproc pi Resize "512x">}}
-The first 225 digits of Pi.
+Above is the first 225 digits of Pi.
+What's the <a href="https://dancohen.org/2010/03/08/the-last-digit-of-pi/">last digit</a> of Pi?
 {{< /imgproc >}}

 In 2005 **Lu Chao** recited [67,890